survivejs/webpack-book/manuscript/techniques/06_consuming.md

 },
 ```

 T> The same technique works with loaders too.
 You can use `resolveLoader.alias` similarly.
-You can use the technique to adapt a RequireJS project to work with webpack.
+You can use the method to adapt a RequireJS project to work with webpack.

 T> Specific plugins like [directory-named-webpack-plugin](https://www.npmjs.com/package/directory-named-webpack-plugin) allow you to enhance webpack's module resolution.
 You can attach these to your setup through the `resolve.plugins` field.